bebanjo/releases-builder/readme.md

 $ curl -X POST https://yourdomain.com/ping
 ```

-The issue must also have the tag `column:acceptance` and `frontmatter` like this:
+The issue must also have the tag `column:release` and `frontmatter` like this:

 ```md
 ---